 In keeping with the traditions of the Dominican order, at the Mount nourishment of the spirit is as important as nourishment of the intellect.
 Our students grow closer to God because we help them to deepen their faith and better know their own hearts.

 Just as liturgical celebration of the feasts, holy days and other special occasions are a regular part of the school year, prayer and meditation is a regular part of the school day.
-Each day begins with a morning prayer proclaimed over the loudspeaker, so that all of the school can participate together.
+Each day begins with a morning prayer.
 Themes for the daily prayer are appropriate to the season, date, or a recent event.
 We encourage students to actively participate in planning all aspects of our liturgies and prayer services including selecting the themes, readings and music and preparing the worship environment.

 May God, Creator, bless us.